 “We would urge anyone who is worried about their money problems affecting their wellbeing to visit Mental Health and Money Advice for practical advice and information.”

 Populus provides insight and analysis across a broad range of sectors, including both banking and public health.
 It allows organisations working in these sectors to get closer to their customers and stakeholders, using a range of innovative sampling and insight tools.
-For more information, see Populus’s solutions.
+Populus unlocks the Critical Knowledge that brands need to better understand the world around us.
+We add value to our findings by applying expert analysis to uncover clear, actionable insight.
+Find out more by calling 020 7253 9900 or emailing email@example.com.

 The Mental Health and Finances section of the NS&I Savings Survey was conducted by Populus among 2,075 British adults aged 16+ between 15 and 17 December 2017.
 The sample has been weighted to represent the adult population of Britain.
 For more details, go to www.populus.co.uk